TANF-Comtech/PFB-Nextjs/README.md

 ### `getStaticPaths`

 Anytime you are using `getStaticProps` to render static pages, you have to tell Next what paths are going to be rendered before it can actually render them.
 That's what [`getStaticPaths`](https://nextjs.org/docs/basic-features/data-fetching#getstaticpaths-static-generation) does - it gives Next those paths as an array of params objects that define the paths.
-Check the docs for more info.

 An example that builds on the example above:

 ```js
 /**